All I know is forward.

 — ERIK ITO, TO HANNA

 Erik took a firm grip of his emotions, back straight, head low, and his green eyes blazing.
 Coldly, he went over his two choices: Hanna or the throne.

 Though he did not want to, he saw the logic in Patrick’s advice.
 Under different circumstances, he might have even agreed with the Lightbender.
 If it was anyone else but Hanna in danger, his body would not be screaming for him to act.

-Erik sighed and jumped into the hole.
-The decision was made.
+Sadness tightened Erik’s throat, and he choked back a sob.
+I’m sorry.
+He jumped into the hole, blinking away tears.
 Whatever may come from it, he would not sacrifice someone he loved for power.
 Not again.
 The boy’s and Patrick’s words weighed on his mind, though.
 He had put too much effort into the fight for the throne for his choice to come easy.

 Why do I even bother?
 Patrick asked in a cold voice.
 You never listen to reason.